UX and UI Testing: Get and Retain Users With A-Level UX

 Checklist for UI Testing

-As with any type of test cases, in order to ensure the smooth process of user interface examination, it is always better to have a UI testing checklist (which can be changed and adjusted to meet the product needs).
+As with any type of test cases, in order to ensure the smooth process of user interface examination, it is always better to have a user experience testing checklist (which can be changed and adjusted to meet the product needs).
 But the basic parameters that are usually checked while performing UI software testing are as follows:

 • Type and font size